KafuiG/CMU_Coursework/CritiquebyDesign.md

-## Step 2: critique the visualization
+## Step 2: Critique the Visualization
 I will be critiquing this visualization based on the following criteria based on using Stephen Frew’s Data Visualization Effectiveness Profile.

 **2.1	Usefulness**